-- 38 Check to ensure that the BTG LED on the MultiVOIP is Off after the download is complete.
-This may take several minutes as the MultiVOIP reboots. - 39 Win3.1 users you are returned to your Program Manager where the MultiVOIP Program Group and Program Item (Windows icons) have been created.
+- 37. After the setup is written to the MultiVOIP, the unit is rebooted. - Verify that the BTG LED on the MultiVOIP is off after the download is complete.
+This may take several minutes as the MultiVOIP reboots. - 39.
+Win3.1 users you are returned to your Program Manager where the MultiVOIP Program Group and Program Item (Windows icons) have been created.

-Win95/NT users - you are returned to your desktop.
+Win95/98/NT/2000 users - you are returned to your desktop.
+At this time, your MultiVOIP is configured.
+Proceed to the next section to configure the client MultiVOIPs.